When you’re in the middle of a panic attack, regaining control may seem all but possible.

 You might also hold an ice cube in the palm of each hand and focus on how long they take to melt.

 Panic attacks do not have to rule your life.
-Learning practices such as these is a powerful way to push back.
+Learning practices such as these are a powerful way to push back.

-Working with a therapist can also provide much-needed guidance, encouragement, and support during your journey.
+Working with therapists who specialize in anxiety and panic disorders, can also provide much-needed guidance, encouragement, and support during your journey.

-Please call me today if you’d to find out more about how we can help you move from fear to a deeper place of calm and confidence.
+Contact our office today if you’d like to find out more about how we can help you move from fear to a deeper place of calm and confidence.